badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

 {% endraw %}

 The above example is the one used by the [Moose Project](https://moosetechnology.github.io/moose-wiki/).
-First, we define an environment variable name `<current matrix name>-Moose`.
+First, we define an environment variable named `<current matrix name>-Moose`.
-Additionally to the testing steps, we add three steps:
+In addition to the testing steps, we add three steps:
-*Package* takes the source file after testing the project (*i.e.* .image, .changes, .sources, and pharo.version) and zip them into one zip file with the current matrix name.
+*Package* takes the source file after testing the project (*i.e.* .image, .changes, .sources, and pharo.version) and zips them into one zip file with the current matrix name.
- _Get release_ allows us to access to release GitHub API.
+ _Get release_ allows us to access the release GitHub API.
 Thus, we can access the upload URL of the release.
-Then, _Upload Release Asset_ upload the zip file created in the *package* step.
+Then, _Upload Release Asset_ uploads the zip file created in the *package* step.

 When developers release their code, the action downloads an image for each specified Pharo version, tests it, packages it, and uploads it in the GitHub release.
-Then, users can directly download the release version of the project, with project code loaded in the image.
+Then, users can directly download the released version of the project, with project code loaded in the image.

 ### Continuous release